KukenRaj/Car-plate-detection-and-Character-Recognition-using-Deep-Learning/README.md

 The detection system is tested mainly on cars in Malaysia.
 Google Colab is used mainly to train and test the coding of this project

 The coding is executable and the simulated result is demonstrated as below

 ![successcarplate](https://user-images.githubusercontent.com/70626062/91957656-e722f200-ed38-11ea-88d8-491568cae6d4.PNG)

+# References
+This project using yolov3 to detection license plate in street using repo